 Here we conjecture that the B-type boundary \eqref{example} in SQED corresponds to the B-brane in the XYZ model described by the hypersurface

-This brane is an holomorphic submanifold and the superpotential $W=0=$(constant) on its worldvolume.
+This brane is an holomorphic submanifold and the superpotential $W=0=$(constant) on its world volume.
 Thus this boundary condition preserves B-type SUSY from the analysis of section \ref{sec:LG}.

 An evidence for this correspondence is the location of the brane in the moduli space.
-In the both side the brane fills two branches out of three.
-In the SQED side these two branches are the Coulomb branch.
+In both sides the brane fills two branches out of three.
+In the SQED side these two branches are Coulomb branches.
 Actually the boundary condition \eqref{example} is Neumann to the Coulomb branch direction spanned by $\sigma$ and the ``dual photon'' $\rho$, while it does not extend to the Higgs branch as seen from $\phi_{\pm}=0$.
 In the XYZ model side $Z=0$ brane fills the two branches out of three as seen in Figure \ref{fig:moduli}.

 For a B-type boundary a superconformal index is also defined in the same way as \cite{Kim:2009wb,Imamura:2011su,Kapustin:2011jm}.
-It is an interesting future work to calculate the superconformal index with boundary and check whether the SQED result and the XYZ model result agree to each other.
+It will be an interesting future work to calculate the superconformal index with boundary and check whether the SQED result and the XYZ model result agree with each other.